remotealex/std-fns/README.md

 ## Why?

-Teaching JavaScript as a first language is really hard because we have many ways to call functions\*.
+Teaching JavaScript as a first language is really hard because we have many ways to call functions[^1].

 For example, have read of this typically trivial "beginner" funtion.